 I’m not sure what it is about Tahiti, but everywhere we turn there seems to be a party.
 Maybe it’s the fact that most people have sailed thousands of miles to reach this famous island.
 Maybe it’s the fact that everyone has run out of beer and food by now, and for the first time there are real super markets to replenish the ships stores.
 Maybe it’s just the combination of tropical weather, people, and Tahitian vibes that make it happen.

 Up next on the agenda was a pool party put together by the crews of the larger yachts tied up at the dock.
 With their owners away and between paying charters the crews have a bit of time to relax and play.
 These boats range from 80 to 190 feet and have crews ranging from 3 to 10 people.
+It’s the perfect opportunity for the staff to ditch their uniforms in favour of One Piece Cheeky Swimsuits among the likes to let loose.

 The party was BYOP (bring your own pool) so we headed to Carrefoure (a French super market) and bought a couple of inflatable kiddy pools.
 The scene once again turned into mayhem when the beer bong made another appearance.
 We lounged the afternoon away drinking beer, laying in the pools, and having water gun fights with the kids on the dock.